 Supplier contracts contain anti-modern slavery clauses which place an obligation on suppliers to comply with the Modern Slavery Act 2015 and rights of audit to help us identify unethical practices.
 If we were to find evidence that one of our suppliers has failed to comply with the Modern Slavery Act 2015 then we would require the relevant supplier to remedy such non-compliance or we would terminate our relationship with the supplier.

 This approach is designed to:

-implement a defined set of KPIs relating to: number of upheld complaints (we have a zero tolerance approach) and in respect of high risk suppliers providing services to our business, % of tier 1 suppliers mapped and risk assessed and % of engagement and/or audits carried out regarding modern slavery compliance.
+- we will continue to operate the following KPIs: number of upheld complaints (we have a zero tolerance approach) and in respect of high risk suppliers providing services to our business, % of tier 1 suppliers mapped and risk assessed and % of engagement and/or audits carried out regarding modern slavery compliance; and

 - in addition to the ongoing monitoring, we intend to on-board medium risk suppliers to the modern slavery assurance programme.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 is reviewed and adopted by the Board and constitutes our Group's slavery and human trafficking statement for the financial year ending 31 December 2020.